Reference Architecture: Zero Trust Network Access for Contractors and Temp Workers

 - Contractor and temp worker endpoint devices must have App Protection enabled in Workspace app.

-- The Citrix Secure internet Access agent is installed on the Virtual Apps and Desktops infrastructure.
+- The Citrix Secure internet Access agent is installed on the Citrix DaaS infrastructure.

-Access Layer: The access layer describes how conctractors authenticate to their Workspace and secondary resources.
+Access Layer: The access layer describes how contractors authenticate to their Workspace and secondary resources.